 Scope of coverage.
 The categories of persons the state has elected to supplement.
 States with state-administered programs establish their own eligibility conditions and payment categories.
-States with federally administered programs must adhere to SSI eligibility criteria in all aspects but are allowed to establish additional income exclusions and payment categories.
+States with federally administered programs must adhere to SSI eligibility criteria but are allowed to establish additional income exclusions and payment categories.